djdron/vortextracker/readme.txt

 - HalfElf for using in xLook Far Manager plug-in.
 - Karbofos for testing, suggestions and test modules.
 - Ch41ns4w for wishes about TS-mode.
+- Znahar for another branch of VT II with good ideas.
+- TAD for sugestions, bug-reports and test modules.

 Thanks to musicians using VT II:
 Shiru Otaku